How Does a Fire Prevention Plan Benefit Your Workplace?

 5 Requirements of Fire Prevention in the Workplace

 So, we know why the plan is important.
-What does the plan need to include in order to stay within government regulations and reduce your risks?
-The Department of Labor requires your fire prevention plan to include:
+What does the plan need to include to stay within government regulations and reduce your risks?
+The Department of Labor tells us that, at a minimum, your fire prevention plan must include:

-- List of all major fire hazards, proper handling, and storage procedures for hazardous materials.
-Include potential ignition sources, their control, and the fire protection equipment needed to control each hazard.
+- A list of all major fire hazards, proper handling, and storage procedures for hazardous materials.
+This also includes identifying potential ignition sources, outlining control methods, and specifying the type of fire protection equipment necessary to control each major hazard.

 - Procedures for regular maintenance of safeguards installed on heat-producing equipment to prevent the accidental ignition of combustible materials.
-Routine maintenance reduces the chance of accidental ignition caused by worn-out parts.
+Equipment checks should be documented and performed on a set schedule.

 Does a Fire Prevention Plan Lower Insurance?